4Subsea/smsfusion-python/docs/user_guide/quickstart.rst

 ``smsfusion`` provides Python implementations of a few INS algorithms, including:

-* :class:`~smsfusion.benchmark.StrapdownINS`: Simple strapdown INS algorithm, where the IMU measurements are integrated without incorporating any additional aiding measurements.
+* :class:`~smsfusion.StrapdownINS`: Simple strapdown INS algorithm, where the IMU measurements are integrated without incorporating any additional aiding measurements.
   The PVA estimates will therefore drift over time and quickly diverge from their true values.
   This class is primarily used for PVA propagation in other aided INS algorithms.
-* :class:`~smsfusion.benchmark.AidedINS`: Aided INS algorithm based on the `multiplicative extended Kalman filter` (MEKF).
+* :class:`~smsfusion.AidedINS`: Aided INS algorithm based on the `multiplicative extended Kalman filter` (MEKF).
+* :class:`~smsfusion.AHRS`: AHRS wrapper around :class:`~smsfusion.AidedINS` with sane defaults.
+* :class:`~smsfusion.VRU`: VRU wrapper around :class:`~smsfusion.AidedINS` with sane defaults.

-In this quickstart guide, we will demonstrate how to use the AINS algorithm privided by ``smsfusion`` to estimate PVA of a moving body using IMU measurements and aiding measurements.
+In this quickstart guide, we will demonstrate how to use the AINS algorithms available in ``smsfusion`` to estimate PVA of a moving body using IMU measurements and aiding measurements.

 Measurement data
 ----------------